Ozy20/numerical-methods/README.md

 # numrical-methods
-matlab implementaions for some numrical methods
+in this repo you will find a matlap implementation for most useful numerical methods